SQL Data Types With Examples

 Numeric Data Types

-The FLOAT data type can store decimal numbers with a precision of up to 23 digits.
-If we want to store decimal numbers with a higher precision we can use the DECIMAL or NUMERIC data type.
+The FLOAT data type can store decimal numbers with a precision ranging from 7 to 23 digits, depending on the specific kind of FLOAT used.
+While it provides a broad range of values, it doesn’t guarantee exact precision.
+If we want to store decimal numbers with a higher precision, we can use the DECIMAL or NUMERIC data type.
 These data types allow us to specify the precision and scale of the decimal numbers, which means that we can control the number of digits before and after the decimal point.

 In general, you should use DECIMAL when you need to ensure precise decimal values with no approximation and FLOAT when you have a large range of values and approximation is acceptable.